 Use it like you would a traditional conditioner, applying it after shampooing and paying special attention to the ends.
 Allow it to sit for several minutes before rinsing.

 Ready to try using castor oil on your hair?
-Pick up a bottle of Molivera Organics Castor Oil from this page on Amazon.
-Plus, read about more ways you can use castor oil for health and beauty here.
+Pick up a bottle of Essential Living Pure & Natural Castor Oil from this page on Amazon.